Nice little Western

 Colleen Miller as Lolly and Walter Brennan as her pop

-We’ve also got Charles Drake as the sheriff and Nestor Paiva as the café owner, Greasy.
+We’ve also got Charles Drake as the sheriff (he and Rory 'go back') and Nestor Paiva as the café owner, Greasy.
 New Mexican Paul Brinegar (you know, Wishbone) is the barber.
 It’s a good cast alright.

 There’s lovely Apple Valley scenery as they ride through dangerous but beautiful Apache lands (1881 New Mexico), photographed by the great Russell Metty in Technicolor.